Innovative Inclusive Wedding Summit Announces Elite Sponsors

 Wedding Pros Coach Carissa Kruse is an industry go-to for content creation education, email tools, sales strategies, and business mentoring.

-Leading the way in floral design software is True Client Pro, developed by a seasoned event floral designer.
-And Aisle Planner Pro, provides an all-in-one business tool for industry professionals.
-Rock Paper Coin streamlines the payment process for event businesses witht the creation of no hassle contracts and invoices.
+True Client Pro, developed by a seasoned event floral designer, is leading the way in floral design software.
+Aisle Planner Pro provides all-in-one planning and book software for industry professionals.
+Rock Paper Coin streamlines the payment process for event businesses by creating no-hassle contracts and invoices.

 Rounding out the distinguished list of sponsors are two leading Garden State wedding planning platforms - New Jersey Bride and NJWedding.com.